Skip to content

 Putnam Precision, Inc. Listed by crypto24 Ransomware Group

-On February 9, 2026, manufacturing company Putnam Precision, Inc. appeared on the leak site of the crypto24 ransomware group after internal files were exfiltrated during a ransomware attack.
+On February 9, 2026, manufacturing company Putnam Precision, Inc. appeared on the leak site of the crypto24 ransomware group in a listing claiming internal files were exfiltrated during a ransomware attack.

 Public reporting indicates that the attackers gained access to Putnam Precision’s network, encrypted systems, and then exfiltrated sensitive internal documents before publishing proof of the breach on their leak portal.
 The company, based in the United States, produces high-grade custom precision components for the medical, semiconductor, and aerospace sectors.
 Available reporting describes the exposed material as internal files, though the precise volume and full list of data types remain unclear at this time.
 No confirmed victim count for individuals has been published, yet any employee, vendor, or customer whose personal or corporate information resided in those files could now be at risk.